There are a few reasons I haven’t been a good blogger lately. But things are back on track and I’m so glad!

 For many years I’ve been considering becoming a personal trainer and I finally committed to making it a reality as one of my goals for 2018.
 I registered for the National Academy of Sports Medicine Certified Personal Trainer (NASM-CPT) course in November and have been busy studying ever since.

 I’ve spent the last few months poring over textbooks, scribbling notes, studying human anatomy books and graphics, and learning all about the human movement system.
 I feel like I’ve been living in a cave since December.
 But I’m proud to finally share with you that I passed my exam and all the studying and stressing about it is over!
 I’m breathing much easier now and have been breathing huge sighs of relief ever since I finished the exam.
 Whoohoo!
+Plus, earning my NASM nutrition certification has always been a goal of mine and I am proud to say I have achieved this!

 So now you know why I had to drop a day of blogging and what I’ve been up to for the last few months!
 I’m ecstatic to have my life back and to start posting more and interacting more with YOU.
 Between the running injury, seasonal affective disorder, and studying for the NASM-CPT exam, life was mentally taxing for a much longer time than I was comfortable.
 But I made it!!